senyig20/secret-santa/README.md

 Confessions by @senyig20
 ------------

-OK, so, if that person that knows herself, yes, I rigged this so that I would get you a gift and vice versa.
+OK, so, if that person that knows herself reads this, yes, I rigged this so that I would get you a gift and vice versa.
 No regrets.

 Dependencies
 ------------